grafana/grafana/docs/sources/visualizations/heatmap.md

 ## Calculate from data

-This will toggle if the data is already a calculated heatmap (from the data source/transformer), or one that should be calculated in the panel.
+This setting determines if the data is already a calculated heatmap (from the data source/transformer), or one that should be calculated in the panel.

 ### X Bucket